FAC8/fac9-gitbook/week4/stop_go_continue.md

 ###CONT
-- step by step workshops like nodegirls
+- step by step workshops like Nodegirls
 - explaining new things like you've never heard of them before
 - well thought of projects
 - node shell workshop!
 - Adjusting timings based on our needs without sacrificing the content of the week
 - resources few enough to feel manageable
-- present on monday
+- present on Monday
 - Make event loop video mandatory